The problems people face in East Africa

 When road conditions allow, clinics can travel in a four wheeled drive vehicle, and sometimes the clinic nurse will take all the necessary supplies in a back pack, travelling by foot, bicycle, motorbike or minibus to the desired location.

 All the organisations we work with employ qualified medical staff approved by the Ministry of Health on a locum basis.
 The important thing is to make the required services available on a regular basis.

-By the end of 2017, our mobile clinic work had enabled over 108,000 family planning treatments to be given to women in Kenya.
+To date, our mobile clinic work has enabled over 110,000 family planning treatments to be given to women in Kenya.
 This is equivalent to 194,455 CYP – that is, giving more than 194,000 women one year of family planning.
 CYP (Couple Years Protection) is an effective and unified way of showing how the various different contraceptives (from the daily pill to a five year implant) we offer through our mobile clinics are reaching and impacting the communities that we serve.